 0.25 * 8 = 2 hours or in other words 1/4 of my time.

 I can now simply push my changes to GitHub at the end of each assessment class and my tests and deployment will all be taken care of AFTER class has finished.
 That means I'm able to focus all of my time on developing the application, and I've made back that 2 hours that was previously lost.

 Since making the switch to Codeship about 5 months ago, my grade average hasn't fallen bellow a perfect 4.0 - and I have to attribute much of that to the awesome service they offer.

-You can generate up to 100 builds a month for free (more than enough for a small team or startup), and it works with heaps of popular services like Heroku, Engine Yard, Cloud Foundry and my new favorite, Google App Engine.
-There is also automated testing for pull requests, which displays a build status notification on GitHub just like Travis CI does.
+You can generate up to 100 builds a month for free (more than enough for a small team or startup), and it works with heaps of popular services like Heroku, Engine Yard, Cloud Foundry, Google App Engine, and more recently, Amazon's Elastic Beanstalk.
+There is also automated testing for pull requests, which displays a build status notification on GitHub just like Travis CI would.

 I now feel noticeably more confident going into assessments knowing that I've got Codeship's continuous deployment up my sleeve.
 My use case shows that Codeship can be utilised by just about anyone, from a school student to a large team working on the next big thing - Codeship has something for everyone.
 I'll be using Codeship well into the future to manage my deployment, and I urge you to give it a shot right now.

 That's just my story.
 I'd love to hear how you use Codeship below in the comments.